azurebigcompute/CloudWorkshops/A4RWorkshop.md

 #### [Created 25/Nov/2017]

-This workshop is based on the Microsoft Research Training Materials located here: https://github.com/MSRConnections/Azure-training-course
+This workshop is based on the <a href="https://github.com/MSRConnections/Azure-training-course">Microsoft Research Azure Training Course.</a>

 There are a number of simple introductory labs located here: https://github.com/MSRConnections/Azure-training-course/tree/master/Content

-Before beginning you may want to <a href=https://github.com/azurebigcompute/GettingStartedGuide/blob/master/GetTooledUp.md">install some of the Azure client tools</a>.
+Before beginning you may want to <a "href=https://github.com/azurebigcompute/GettingStartedGuide/blob/master/GetTooledUp.md">install some of the Azure client tools</a>.

 ## Useful Links